 Separate names with a comma.

-Discussion in 'Parallels Desktop for M Series Mac' started by kundanno, Jun 23, 2021.
+Discussion in 'Parallels Desktop on a Mac with Apple silicon' started by kundanno, Jun 23, 2021.

 Thanks, will give that a go.
 My search skills clearly aren't what they used to be!

 Yeah, unfortunately driver support for Windows on ARM is lacking.
 Not many device manufacturers offer them.

 Hi, I use Parallel on my MacBook Pro M1 (16GB) with Windows 11 Insider, but everything is very very slow since 1 month, especially with x64 applications.
 I use only 2 x64 applications, sometimes can take 15 minutes to open an x64 application !
 Win CPU always at 100% when MacOS CPU is at 15/30%.